-This leads to a general trend, where testers with a strong technical background are preferred.
+This leads to a general trend, where testers with strong technical background are preferred.
 In fact, the most valuable tester is an automated one.
 Preferably they have the ability to understand and write the code.
-In fact, the most valuable software developers and QA Specialists are those who are the most versatile.
+In fact, the most valuable software developers and testers are those who are the most versatile.

 Automation must be well-thought-out and planned carefully.
 It takes time to prepare the testing framework but you also need skilled Quality Assurance specialists who are able to create it.
 The time when automation is introduced must also be suitable because when there are substantial changes made in the System Under Test, it will result in high maintenance cost of the testing framework.
 With that said, you have to remember that too much automation in testing can lead to a whole new area of problems.
 The software development partner should be keen on prioritization of test cases and decide on which of them should be automated.
 There’s also an additional thing to consider – in some cases, data may change or the testing scenario is not reproducible.
 Testing under these conditions can alter the data.